Boy's Todos Santos Suit

 Undoubtedly the most colorfully costumed people in the Americas are the Highland Maya of Guatemala.
 While traditional native dress has disappeared in many parts of the world, Guatemala remains a place where a high percentage of the indigenous people still proudly wear their traditional dress called traje.
 Moreover, in Guatemala, Maya traje is village-specific or language-group related.

 This traje is the typical attire of all the males who reside in isolated village of Todos Santos, a municipality in the Guatemalan department of Huehuetenango.
-It is situated in the Sierra de los Cuchumatanes at an elevation of 2,500 m (about 8,000 ft).
-The population of Todos Santos is predominantly indigenous, of Mayan descent, most of whom still speak the Mayan language of Mam.
 This town is one of few places in Guatemala where indigenous men and women still wear their traditional clothing.
-For local men, to wear their full traje is a way of proudly proclaiming their origins.

 This traje is totally hand-made from local weavers, made only by organic materials which are locally naturally dyed.
 All ours materials are extremely comfortable and soft.
-Perfcet for every kind of sensitive skin.
+Perfect for every kind of sensitive skin.

 Material: 100% Rio Blanco Cotton.